 COMM 4377 - Narrative Film Production (3)

-With an emphasis on low-budget, independent film and video making, we will study all aspects of narrative film production from idea generation, conceptualization and scripting through post-production.
+With an emphasis on low-budget, independent film and video making, students will study all aspects of narrative film production from idea generation, conceptualization and scripting through post-production.
+Course fee.

 COMM 4380 - Capstone in Communication (3)